T. V. Sundram Iyengar: Later years and death

 He died in the early hours of 28 April 1955 at his residence in Kodaikanal at the age of 78 and at that time was survived by his wife, four sons and three daughters.

 Honours

-Sundram Iyengar was honoured by the Union Government of India by unveiling bust in bronze and in marble in the city of Madurai, Tamil Nadu on 7 August 1956.
+Sundram Iyengar was honoured by the Government of India by unveiling bust in bronze and in marble in the city of Madurai, Tamil Nadu on 7 August 1956.